Dédée Bazile: Gathering the remains of Dessalines

-The French army was defeated in November 1803, and the following year, Dessalines proclaimed Haiti's independence and crowned himself emperor.
-Dessalines enforced plantation labor to promote the economy and began a dictatorship.
-He disappointed many of the nouveaux libres—the newly freed 80% of the population—who felt his rule evoked the slavery they had faced before the revolution.
-Anciens libres—those freed before the revolution, often mulattoes—were angered by his plans to reallocate land to the nouveaux.
-High-ranking military officials also began to object to his command and economic policies.
-Haitians began an insurrection in the south in August 1806, which culminated in his assassination on October 17.
-Soldiers ambushed Dessalines in Pont-Rouge under orders from a group of disaffected Africans and mulattoes, including Dessalines's friend Alexandre Pétion.
+French forces were driven out of Saint-Domingue in November 1803, and on 1 January 1804 Dessalines proclaimed Saint-Domingue's independence as the First Empire of Haiti and crowned himself emperor.
+Dessalines enforced plantation labor to develop the Haitian economy and began ruling as a dictator.
+He disappointed many of the nouveaux libres—the newly freed 80% of the population—who felt his rule evoked the slavery they had faced before independence.
+Anciens libres—those who were free before the revolution, often mulattoes—were angered by his plans to reallocate land to the nouveaux.
+High-ranking military officers also began to object to his command and economic policies.
+Discontented Haitians began an insurrection in the south in August 1806, which culminated in Dessalines' assassination on October 17.
+Soldiers ambushed Dessalines in Pont-Rouge under orders from a group of conspirators, including Dessalines's friend Alexandre Pétion.
 Dessalines was shot, stabbed, stripped, and had his fingers cut off.
-His corpse was brought to Port-au-Prince, where it was stoned by crowds and said to resemble "scraps" and "shapeless remains".
+His corpse was brought to Port-au-Prince, where it was stoned by crowds until the body was said to resemble "scraps" and "shapeless remains".

 Multiple modern sources assert that Défilée gathered the remains of Dessalines for burial.
 Some assert that she also carried the remains to a cemetery, or that she led his burial.
-The historian Thomas Madiou stated that Défilée was wandering when she found a group of children stoning Dessalines and shouting joyfully.
+The historian Thomas Madiou stated that Défilée was wandering when she found a group of children stoning Dessalines' corpse and shouting joyfully.
 She asked them who the corpse belonged to, and when they answered, "her wild eyes became calm" and "a glimmer of reason shone on her features".
 The historian and claimed eyewitness Beaubrun Ardouin, who was ten in 1806, stated that Défilée found Dessalines at noon.
 She was a madwoman, but in a moment of lucidity and compassion, she lamented alone beside him.
 The scholar Anténor Firmin believed that Dessalines had laid abandoned in the street for two days before Défilée found him, but the scholar Jana Evans Braziel found this incredulous.

 Madiou further stated that Défilée reassembled the remains of Dessalines, gathered them into a sack, and carried them to a cemetery.
 Pétion later sent soldiers to bury him for a generous sum.
 Conversely, Ardouin claimed to have met Défilée and rejected Madiou's suggestion that she could have carried him: "Perhaps Madiou did not recall that Dessalines was hefty, weighing perhaps 70 to 80 kilos: how could a rather weak Défilée carry such a weight?"
 According to Ardouin, Pétion's soldiers had carried Dessalines, and she followed them to the Trousses-Côtés cemetery.
 The historian Joan Dayan also considered it implausible that Défilée carried his remains alone, but insisted that a madman named Dauphin assisted her.
 Ardouin further stated that Défilée left Dessalines's funeral ceremony last and, for a while afterwards, returned to his grave to spread flowers.
 Jérémie added that Défilée composed the earliest elegy to Dessalines and would sing it while kneeling before his grave after kissing it three times.